hensbr/hensbr/README.md

 - 👋 Hi, I’m @Robson_Drumond
-- 👀 I’m interested in Data Science, Deep Learning, Power BI, SQL and Python
+- 👀 I’m interested in Data Science, Deep Learning, Power BI, SQL, AWS and Python
-- 🌱 I’m currently learning Python for Data Science
+- 🌱 I’m currently learning DevOps and AWS
-- 💞️ I’m looking to collaborate on Python, Excel VBA and SQL
+- 💞️ I’m looking to collaborate on Python, Excel VBA, SQL and AWS.
 - 📫 How to reach me e-mail

 <!---